-Many treatments can lighten or even eliminate brown spots found on your face, arms, chest or hands.
+Many treatments can lighten or even get rid of brown spots found on your face, arms, chest or hands.

-- Fraxel DUAL is a pigment specific and can be used anywhere and everywhere.
+- Fraxel DUAL is a pigment specific laser and can be used anywhere and everywhere.

 - Clear and Brilliant Permea Laser gently blends uneven skin tone and helps the skin absorb products used for lightening.

 - Cosmelan is an all-skin-friendly professional mask treatment for discoloration.